Best Dog Water Bottles of 2026

 Waiting for me to squeeze and fill the Springer Flip bottle.
 Photo courtesy Sara Kruglinski.

 Watch for signs of dehydration; dogs cannot talk and tell you that they are thirsty.
 Dogs will slow down and show signs of lethargy when they are dehydrated.
 You can look at the gums for discoloration to see if they are dehydrated.
 Excessive panting is another sign they might need more water.
-Finally, if you can pinch the skin between their shoulderblades and it isn’t falling back into place, they are very dehydrated.
+Finally, if you can pinch the skin between their shoulder blades and it isn’t falling back into place, they are very dehydrated.

 Sometimes you offer water and are told no thank you right away.
 [The Springer Flip bottle is pictured here.]
 Photo courtesy Sara Kruglinski.

 Hot days will require more water.
-These can be days when the temperature is as low as 86 degrees fahrenheit.
+These can be days when the temperature is as low as 86F.
 An insulated water bottle with cooler water can help on these hotter days.
-You can use a cooling vest for your dog on hotter days.
+Hydration is half of hot-weather safety; sunscreen for dogs covers the other half, especially for short-haired and light-coated breeds.
+You can also use a cooling vest for your dog on hotter days.

 Your dog's coat and fitness level will also determine their hydration needs.